Waterfalls – We love them.

 Waterfall Photography Gear Guide

 As always, the photography gear you possess is nowhere near as important as the person behind the camera.
 However, with waterfall photography there are a few pieces of equipment that can go a long way to improving your images once you’ve got the composition side down.

-I'm going to assume you already have an interchangeable lens camera such as a DSLR or Mirrorless system, and we're not going to delve too deep into the best lenses either.
+I’m going to assume you already have an interchangeable lens camera such as a DSLR or Mirrorless system, and we’re not going to delve too deep into the best lenses for the job either.
 You can definitely take excellent waterfall images with just the kit lens at your disposal, but a wide-angle and a telephoto lens can open up more opportunities for you.

 Generally speaking (we’ll go deeper into this later) we want to at least have the ability to experiment with our shutter speed when photographing waterfalls, and for that a tripod is essential.
 We’ve already covered why a tripod can improve your photography, but when shooting waterfalls it’s almost a necessity.